Pan American Games: Winter Pan American Games

 There have been attempts to hold Winter Pan American Games throughout the history of the games, but these have had little success.
-An initial attempt to hold winter events was made by the organizers of the 1951 Pan American Games in Buenos Aires, who planned to stage winter events later in the year but dropped the idea due to lack of interest.
-Another difficulty is that the Americas cover two hemispheres, which creates scheduling issues related to reverse seasons.
+The organizers of the 1951 Pan American Games in Buenos Aires planned to stage winter events later in the year, but dropped the idea due to lack of interest.
+Another difficulty is that the Americas cover both hemispheres, which creates scheduling issues related to reverse seasons.

-Lake Placid, New York tried to organize Winter Games in 1959 but, again, not enough countries expressed interest.
+Lake Placid, New York tried to organize Winter Games in 1959, but again not enough countries expressed interest.
 The plans were eventually cancelled.

 In 1988, members of PASO voted to hold the first Pan American Winter Games at Las Leñas, Argentina in September 1989.
 It was further agreed that Winter Games would be held every four years.
-Lack of snow however, forced the postponement of the games until 16–22 September 1990 when only eight countries sent 97 athletes to Las Leñas.
+But lack of snow forced the postponement of the games until 16–22 September 1990, when only eight countries sent 97 athletes to Las Leñas.
 Of that total, 76 were from just three countries: Argentina, Canada, and the United States.
-Weather was unseasonably warm and again there was little snow, so only three Alpine Skiing events – the Slalom, Giant Slalom, and Super G were staged.
-The United States and Canada won all 18 medals.
+Weather was unseasonably warm and again there was little snow, so only three Alpine Skiing events were staged: the Slalom, Giant Slalom, and Super G. The United States and Canada won all 18 medals between them.

 PASO awarded the second Pan American Winter Games to Santiago, Chile for 1993.
 The United States warned that it would not take part unless a full schedule of events was held.
 The Santiago organizing committee eventually gave up on planning the Games after the United States Olympic Committee declined to participate, and the idea has not been revived since.

 Junior Pan American Games

 On 16 January 2019 PASO announced the creation of the Junior Pan American Games.
-This event, inspired by the Youth Olympic Games, is exclusive for athletes who are under 21 years of age, with fewer requirements on infrastructure and cost.
+This event, inspired by the Youth Olympic Games, is exclusively for athletes who are under 21 years of age, with fewer requirements on infrastructure and cost.

 For the first edition of the games, Panam Sports accepted candidate cities until 31 January.
-Cali, Colombia, Santa Ana, El Salvador and Monterrey, Mexico were accepted as candidate cities.
-Cali, Colombia was chosen as the host city at the Executive Committee in San José, Costa Rica on 27 March 2019.
+Cali, Colombia; Santa Ana, El Salvador; and Monterrey, Mexico were accepted as candidate cities.
+Cali was chosen as the host city at the Executive Committee in San José, Costa Rica on 27 March 2019.

+Panam Sports chose Asunción, Paraguay as the host for the 2025 Junior Pan American Games.
+Asunción received 32 out of 48 votes, while Santa Marta, Colombia received the remaining 16 votes.